mmoundraty/cse15l-lab-reports/lab2.md

 ## Part 2

-This is the path to the private key.
+This is the path to the private key which is authorized_keys.

 ![Image](cse15lreport2ls4.png)

-This is the path to the public key.
+This is the path to the public key which is known_hosts.

 ![Image](cs15lreport2ls.png)